P-15 Termit: War of Attrition

 During the War of Attrition, after the Six-Day War in 1967, the Israeli destroyer Eilat was sailing at low speed outside Port Said on 21 October.
-At a range of 17 nmi, she was attacked by two Egyptian Komars, acting as a coastal missile battery both fired their missiles from inside the harbour.
+At a range of 17 nmi, she was attacked by two Egyptian Komars, acting as a coastal missile battery.
+Both fired their missiles from inside the harbour.
 Eilat was hit, despite defensive anti-aircraft fire.
 The first two missiles almost blew the Eilat in two; another hit soon after, and the last exploded near the wreck in the sea.
 Eilat sank two hours after the first attack.
 47 crew were killed.
-After this engagement, interest in this type of weapon was raised in both offensive weapons and defensive weapons such as close-in weapon systems (CIWS) and electronic countermeasures (ECM).
+The engagement fueled interest in both offensive weapons and defenses such as close-in weapon systems (CIWS) and electronic countermeasures (ECM).

 Indo-Pakistani War

 During the Indo-Pakistani War of 1971, Indian Osa-class boats raided the port of Karachi in two highly successful operations causing severe damage and sinking several ships with their P-15s, among them the destroyer, Khaibar.
 She was a former Battle-class destroyer, originally designed as an anti-aircraft ship.
-Her armament might be effective against conventional air threats, (mounting 5 × 114mm guns and several 40mm Bofors), but had little chance against anti-ship missiles.
+Her armament might be effective against conventional air threats, (mounting 5 × 114 mm guns and several 40 mm Bofors), but had little chance against anti-ship missiles.

 These raids were meant to strike Karachi and destroy the Pakistani Navy in Western Pakistan.
 The first action, Operation Trident, was carried out by three Osa class missile boats on the night of 5 December.
 'Operation Trident' involved: